Therapeutic Massage in Washington, DC

 How much $?

-When a client is able to, they may choose to pay any amount above the baseline rate.
-Any amount of $ above the baseline gets put into an "access pot."
+“Tips” are never expected, but if affordable, are appreciated, as they create more sustainability for the sliding scale.
+Tips are not considered personal tips for me, but rather, any amount over the $90 baseline go directly into the "access pot."
 Then, I use $ from the "pot" to subsidize clients who can't afford the baseline.
 In this way, the more thriving my overall practice is, the more thriving my subsidized massage practice is.

 The sliding scale is self-determined--you decide what you can afford, no questions asked.